 Responsible sourcing is the human-rights aspect of supply chains.
 The idea is that it’s not enough to follow ethical practices within your own business.
-You also need to ensure that your raw materials are not products of exploited labor, unsafe working conditions, or other unethical practices.
+You also need to ensure that your raw materials are not products of exploited labor, unsafe working conditions, environmental destruction, or other unethical practices.
 But how do you identify such materials?
 Drive Sustainability, the Responsible Minerals Initiative, and The Dragonfly Initiative have produced a report, Material Change, that gathers the information into one place.
 It examines both the human-rights and environmental implications of material supply chains.
 As we’ll see, the two may be closely related.

 To comply with the Dodd Frank Act of 2010, corporations must report the provenance of the materials they use.
 Dodd Frank designates gold, tantalum, tin, and tungsten as “conflict minerals.”
 That is, the proceeds from these metals may be fueling regional conflicts.
 Companies on United States stock exchanges must report their use of these minerals from Congo and neighboring countries.

 Material Change addresses other materials besides conflict minerals—a total of 37 in all.
 It examines the components of electronic products such as smart phones to show which materials are in which parts.
 For example, the battery might contain cobalt, graphite, lithium, and nickel.
 We’ve discussed cobalt in a previous blog, so let’s look at lithium.

 Most of the world’s lithium comes from the “Lithium Triangle”—Argentina, Bolivia, and Chile.
 Argentina has weak rule of law and widespread corruption.
 Indigenous peoples claim that lithium mining there has reduced both the availability and quality of water.
 In addition, there’s no formal process for negotiations between indigenous peoples and the mining companies.